 Makita drills are geared towards DIY enthusiasts and tradesmen, and tend to be more expensive than rivals, with a higher battery capacity than most other power-tool brands.

 All Makita tools have a free one-year warranty as standard, covering defective workmanship or materials.
 You should note, though, that this doesn’t cover the chuck or power lead of the drill and charger.
-You can extend this warranty by an additional two years if you register your drill within the first 30 days after purchase – just make sure you read the terms and conditions before making a claim.
+You can extend this warranty by an additional two years if you register your drill within the first 30 days after purchase – just make sure you read the before making a claim.